Christian Herter: Political career

 In 1930, Herter was first elected to the Massachusetts House of Representatives and served for 12 years.
 In 1942, he sought the Massachusetts 10th district seat in the US House of Representatives, held by George H. Tinkham, whose isolationist views made him vulnerable during World War II.
 Once Herter entered the contest, Tinkham withdrew and so opened the way for Herter to be elected.
-Although he was critical of Franklin D. Roosevelt's liberal New Deal, Herter distinguished himself from 1943 to 1953 primarily for his stand on foreign affairs, especially in the so-called Herter Committee in 1947; its report initiated proposals that led to Harry Truman's Marshall Plan.
+Although he was critical of Franklin D. Roosevelt's liberal New Deal, Herter distinguished himself from 1943 to 1953 primarily for his stand on foreign affairs, especially in the so-called Herter Committee in 1947; its report initiated proposals that led to Harry S. Truman's Marshall Plan.
 In those years, he refused to support the permanence of the House Un-American Activities Committee.
 In 1947, Herter founded the Middle East Institute with Middle East scholar George Camp Keiser and then served on the board of trustees of the World Peace Foundation.
 He led bipartisan support for President Truman's Point Four Program giving technological help to poor countries.

 Herter served five terms in Congress.
 In 1952, he ran successfully for governor of Massachusetts, narrowly defeating incumbent Governor Paul A. Dever.

 Herter was re-elected governor in 1954, defeating Massachusetts House Minority Leader Robert F. Murphy.
 He chose not to seek a third term in 1956.